 - An audition for entrance into the BFA program.
 Auditions are held in early December, January and February.
-In addition, Theatre TCU students participate in the National Unified Auditions in New York, Chicago and Los Angeles, drawing a student body from around the nation.
+In addition, Theatre TCU attends National Unified Auditions in New York, Chicago and Los Angeles as well as CAP Unified Auditions in Atlanta, drawing a student body from around the nation.

 - A yearly jury with the performance faculty.
 No cuts are made; the jury is a time to assess growth and create a plan for further development.

 - Common core theatre courses, including design, stagecraft, acting, lighting, costuming, makeup, script analysis, theatre history and directing.

 Auditions for all TCU Productions